 Winter tires and chains reminder

-Winter tires are not obligatory in Switzerland, but if you are in an accident and your summer tires or winter tires with worn treads are considered a factor, your insurance company and the judge might see fit to give you the bill.
+Even though winter tires are not required in Switzerland, you could be charged if your summer or winter tires are considered a factor in an accident.
+Your insurance company and the judge might see fit to make that determination.

 Although some mountainous districts require them, France is also not one of them.
 It’s the same in Austria and Italy, but winter tires are a requirement in Germany.

 Those without winter tires or those who want them replaced should call now to make an appointment, as garages will be very busy by November.